andreas-grimm/GD-BASIC/doc/BASIC.md

 `GOTO <line_number>`

-Jumps to the statement after the label with the given name.
+Jumps to the statement at the given line number.
+Processes the program from that location on.

       10 PRINT "Hello"
       20 GOTO 10